saulpw/aipl/docs/operators.md

 ### Binary operators

+The left operand is the operator's "prompt" in the script or the current "input".
 The right operand must be a scalar or a toplevel output (for now).
 If needed, looping over the right operand must be done manually by the operator.

 ## Rows and columns